kootenpv/sky/README.md

 ```

 This will install some lovely packages.

-If it is the first time using tldextract, run: `python3 -c "import tldextract; tldextract.extract('http://google.nl')"` to load Top Level Domain extracts.CC

 To make a connection with Cloudant, put `cloudant.password` and `cloudant.username` single line files in `..../sky/sky/.`